What is ADHD?

 - Switching from one activity to another

-- Difficulty listening, absorbing information
+- Difficulty listening, and getting information through

 - Difficulty filling out forms, understanding and remembering instructions

-- Often loses things
+- Often losing things

 - Being chaotic